Measurement Bounds for Sparse Signal Ensembles via Graphical Models

-As mentioned above, any DCS decoder must rely on a correlation model that describes the anticipated structure within and among the signals in the ensemble.
-There are many conceivable ways in which correlations can be described among a collection of sparse signals.
-We have previously proposed~\cite{DCSTR06,DCSAllerton05,DCSAsilomar05,DCSNIPS,DCSIPSN06} several models for capturing such correlations and studied each model in isolation, developing a variety of practical reconstruction algorithms and theoretical arguments customized to the nuances of each model.
+As mentioned above, any DCS decoder must rely on a dependency model that describes the anticipated structure within and among the signals in the ensemble.
+There are many conceivable ways in which dependencies can be described among a collection of sparse signals.
+We have previously proposed~\cite{DCSTR06,DCSAllerton05,DCSAsilomar05,DCSNIPS,DCSIPSN06} several models for capturing such dependencies and studied each model in isolation, developing a variety of practical reconstruction algorithms and theoretical arguments customized to the nuances of each model.
 The goal of this paper is to develop a broader, general purpose framework for quantifying the sparsity of an ensemble of correlated signals.
+Our analysis framework is rooted in a set of definitions that characterize and quantify the dependencies between signals in the ensemble.
 In Section~\ref{sec:generalframework}, we introduce a factored representation of the signal ensemble that decouples its location information from its value information: a single vector encodes the values of all nonzero signal entries, while a binary matrix maps these values to the appropriate locations in the ensemble.
 We term the resulting models {\em ensemble sparsity models} (ESMs).
-ESMs are natural and flexible extensions of single-signal sparse models; in fact, the ensemble correlation model proposed in~\cite{dirty} and all of our previously proposed models fit into the ESM framework as special cases.
+ESMs are natural and flexible extensions of single-signal sparse models; in fact, the ensemble dependency model proposed in~\cite{dirty} and all of our previously proposed models fit into the ESM framework as special cases.